Kafka Streams Groups Tool in Confluent Platform

 Important

 Use the kafka-streams-groups tool with care.
-Mutating operations, like offset resets/deletes and group deletion, affect how applications reprocess data when they’re restarted.
+Mutating operations, such as offset resets/deletes and group deletion, affect how applications reprocess data when they’re restarted.
 Always preview with the --dry-run option before executing, and ensure application instances are stopped/inactive and the group is empty before executing the command.

 The Streams Groups tool enables the following operations: